 I was motivated to attempt this challenge by going on an amazing running holiday in The Algarve led by Embrace Sports.
 I am hoping that I may be able to go on a triathlon holiday in October/November, but I need to work on my swimming ability and confidence by then.

-I may enter a triathlon this summer, but it will depend on whether I can improve my swimming to a good enough standard.
+I may enter a triathlon this summer.
+It will depend on whether I can improve my swimming to a good enough standard.
 I will also need to learn to swim in open water.
 I hope that I can enter Ferndown try-a-tri.
 This triathlon would be convenient as it is where my in-laws live and the short distance means that I think my husband may be persuaded to enter with me.
-It’s a 400m pool swim, 11.5 mile bike ride and 5k run.
-My nieces and nephews may even be interested in enter the children’s events.
+It’s a 400m pool swim, 11.5-mile bike ride and 5k run.
+My nieces and nephews may even be interested in entering the children’s events.

 I currently record all of my running on my Garmin 405cx.
 Occasionally, I use it on my bike.
 I upload all of my data to Garmin Connect – I’m listed as Tamsyn Smith.